 “It’s not my fault,” I tell myself.
-A soreness starts to creep into my left eye, a constant reminder of a freak illness I contracted a year ago.
-Nerve damage from parasites that invaded my cornea causes headaches and discomfort, and at times impacts my vision.
-I lost six months of my life due to intense light sensitivity and pain due to swollen corneal nerves, and I am bitter about it.
+I develop a headache, a constant reminder of a freak illness I contracted a year ago.
+I lost six months of my life due to a disease I never heard of, and I was bitter about it.

 But I know I should be grateful.
-Unlike many others, I did not need a cornea transplant nor did I lose the use of my eye.
+I was one of the lucky ones.
 I should — I must — be grateful for what I do have.
 Friends, family, and a beautiful home.
 It did not kill me.
 It was not cancer.
 I am still here.

 I want to be one of those people who becomes greater after their life-changing experience, but I cannot move my feet forward.
 I am stuck in the cement of my mind.